-4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer RRC configuration (e.g., TCI state configuration and RACH configuration) and the RS configuration for the accepted target candidate cell.
+4. If the candidate gNB-DU accepts the request of LTM configuration, it responds with a UE CONTEXT SETUP RESPONSE message including the generated lower layer configuration (e.g., LTM TCI state configuration and RACH configuration) and the SSB configuration for the accepted target candidate cell.